Behavioral finance: Keeping emotions separate from investing

 A better option is to rely on a professional, experienced financial advisor.
 Someone whose job is to be objective about your investments when you can’t be.
 But make sure that your advisor has two vital attributes: a disciplined investment approach and the experience to know how important it is to stick with it during difficult times.

 If your advisor doesn’t have a disciplined investment approach or they don’t have any experience navigating volatile markets – they may panic as much as the average investor.
 There are a number of questions you can ask your advisor about their approach or strategies for difficult markets.
-If your financial advisor doesn’t have a long-term strategy for your investments, contact us for a Portfolio Review.
+If your financial advisor doesn’t have a long-term strategy for your investments, contact us.

 Dollar Cost Averaging does not assure a profit or protect against a loss in a declining market.
 For the strategy to be effective, you must continue to purchase shares in both up and down markets.
 As such, an investor needs to consider his/her financial ability to continuously invest through periods of low price levels.